DaVanMonet/DaVanMonet/README.md

 Add folders that should be included in the less/sass/index compilation.
 If this is left empty, all folders in your specified src directory will be included.

-### user-conf.json
-If a file named user-conf.json exists in the root directory, the values in that file will override the default values in patternlibraryconfig.json.
+### User configuration (JSON or YAML)
+The options "userconfig" takes a string with a path to additional configuration for a specific user.
+This file should not be checked in.
+And the application will run even if the file is not present.
+The content of the file will extend the existing options for the project.
+This makes it possible for developers to choose which port to run the dev environment on

 ## On Site Preview
 In order to use On Site Preview, onSitePreview.js need to be loaded on the target site, like this: